bharathikannann/digit-recognition/README.md

 ## Implementations

 1. `Neural Network from Scratch` - for better understanding of how neural network works.
-2. `Tensorflow Implementation` - the same problem solved using tensorflow.
+2. `Tensorflow` - the same problem solved using tensorflow.
+3. `Tensorflowjs` - Classifying digits in the browser.
+4. `Tensorflowjs - Webcam` - Classifying the sign from the webcam in the browser.

 ## 1. Neural Network from scratch